Azure/azure-managedapp-samples/samples/201-managed-web-app-using-keyvault/README.md

 ### How to try out this Azure Managed Application

 First, download all the files for this sample, to a folder on your machine.

-* applianceMainTemplate.json

-This is the ARM template that will deploy all the underlying Azure resources to the managed resource group, for the managed application

-* mainTemplate.json

-This is the template that the consumer will deploy, which will be mapped towards the applianceMainTemplate.
-This template will deploy the Managed Application (*appliance resource type*)

-* applianceCreateUiDefinition.json

-This us the UI definiton the consumer will interact with, when deploying the managed application from the service catalog in Azure

 #### Step 1